hashicorp/serf/website/source/intro/vs-fabric.html.markdown

 While Fabric sends commands from a single box, Serf instead rapidly broadcasts a message to the entire cluster in a distributed fashion.
-Fabric has a number of advantages in that it can collect ulimited output of commands and stop execution if an error is encountered.
+Fabric has a number of advantages in that it can collect unlimited output of commands and stop execution if an error is encountered.
 Serf queries can collect a limited amount of output, but lacks the more complex control flow of Fabric.
 However, Fabric must be provided with a list of nodes to contact, whereas membership is built directly into Serf.
 Additionally, Serf